“If the wars of [the 20th] century were fought over oil, the wars of [the 21st] century will be fought over water.”

 · The story of the endangered piping plover is told at Sleeping Bear Dunes, leading to a review of efforts to save endangered species throughout the lakes.
 In 2019, a nesting pair of piping plovers successfully raised chicks in the middle of Chicago’s lakefront.

 · Larry Mawby of the renowned L.Mawby Winery in Michigan’s Leelenau Peninsula, near Traverse City, leads us on a commercial journey to some of his markets in Chicago and Minneapolis.
-At Pops for Champagne in Chicago the trail ends at the Watershed, a club that serves only products from within the Great Lakes watershed.
-Mawby’s story segues into the wine industries in Michigan and New York, in turn opening the tales of agriculture around the lakes.
+Mawby’s story segues into the wine industries in Michigan and New York, in turn opening the tales of agriculture around the lakes and how climate change effects their future.

 · Wisconsin farmer Dan Brick demonstrates how individual farmers can fight destructive algae blooms on the Great Lakes from Green Bay to Saginaw Bay to western Lake Erie.
 Brick has been working with government agencies to not only increase farm yields but to be a better steward of the land and decrease his nutrient runoff into the Great Lakes, a model of individual effort that will put an end to Lake Erie’s annual “dead zone.”